Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: First-order symmetry breaking in the scattering amplitude

-\subsection{SB effects to the scattering amplitude from Fig.~\ref{fig:sp}(c)}
+\subsubsection{SB effects to the scattering amplitude from Fig.~\ref{fig:sp}(c)}

 The SB effects to the scattering amplitude from Fig.~\ref{fig:sp}(c) are obtained following the lines of the previous section.
 In this case, $A_{\mathrm{vertex}}^{ab}$ Eq.~(\ref{eq:vtx}) is a spin-zero object and contains two adjoint indices.
-A straightforward way to obtain the spin-0 operators with three adjoint indices to account for SB is by forming tensor products of $R^{(ij)(abcd)}$ listed in Appendix \ref{app:SBbasis} with $\delta^{ij}$ to saturate spin indices.
+A straightforward way to obtain the spin-0 operators with three adjoint indices to account for SB is by forming tensor products of $R_k^{(ij)(abcd)}$ listed in the Online Resource with $\delta^{ij}$ to saturate spin indices.
 With this procedure, out of the 170 original operators, only 59 remain.
-There is no need to list those operators.
+The corresponding operator basis $\{V^{abc}\}$ is also listed in the Online Resource.
 However, after repeating the computation of the action of the flavor projectors on these 59 operators, computing matrix elements and gathering together partial results, only one unknown parameter is required to parametrize SB effects from Fig.~\ref{fig:sp}(c).
 The final forms of the amplitudes read